-DRI members Gary Snodgrass and William Thomas recently won a case filed by a power industry developer against their client, a geotechnical engineer, in St. Louis County, Missouri.
+DRI member Gary Snodgrass recently won a case filed by a power industry developer against their client, a geotechnical engineer, in St. Louis County, Missouri.
 Although they asked the jury for over $1.2 million, the jury returned a verdict assessing 100 percent of the fault to the plaintiff.

->

-> Read the entire DRI article.
+Read the entire DRI article.

 The new trend among smokers, those trying to quit, and even non-smokers, are electronic cigarettes, or e-cigarettes.
 These e-cigarettes are marketed as a same alternative to cigarettes, but are they really safe?
 If they are not safe, will diseases caused by e-cigarettes be the next wave of toxic tort litigation in the United States?
 This post explores the possible dangers and potential liabilities which may be related to these e-cigarettes, but unfortunately, it is too soon to tell whether e-cigarettes are a safe alternative to smoking, or just another carcinogen.